ts-azure-services/Text-Translation-API-V3-Flask-App-Tutorial/README.md

 4. Run `make setup` at the root directory to install the relevant third-party libraries.
 > This will install the `requests` library, the `python-dotenv` library for handling environment variables and the `flask` library.
-5. Before triggering the following steps, go into the Azure Portal and make sure that `Generate Custom Domain Name` is clicked.
+5. Before triggering the following steps, go into the Azure Portal and make sure that `Generate Custom Domain Name` is clicked under each resource.
 If resources are created through the CLI, this can be often be a required additional manual step.
+Once done, give it a few minutes.
 6. To validate the flask install, run `flask --version`.
 7. Run the flask app by executing the following at the command line:
 	1. `export FLASK_APP=app.py`